BenchmarksStack Ranking

 "Users don't care about your cryptographic sophistication.
 They care that your app feels instant."

 The fastest cryptographic proof is meaningless if users perceive delay.
 The Blink Test isn't about benchmarks—it's about user experience.
+And in an era where post-quantum security adds computational overhead to every handshake, the question shifts from "can we afford encryption?" to "can we afford encryption that users actually notice?"

 The H33 Performance Stack